Testimonies

 She stayed by her father’s side until the very end, through his final night, sitting on a chair beside him, his hand in hers, until his last breath.
 The fake son?
 He stayed home, in his bed.

-Asma was the one whom His Majesty, King Mohamed VI, promptly called to offer his condolences and support after her dad passed away.
+Asma was the one whom His Majesty, King Mohammed VI, promptly called to offer his condolences and support after her dad passed away.
 She was the one who presented His Majesty with her father’s last wishes, wishes that His Majesty the King kindly granted.
 She was the one who organized to have the remains of her late brother transferred next to her father’s and who was there during the transfer.
 She was the one who picked the graves for her dad and for her brother, who bought the tombstones and had them set up.
 The would-be brother?
 He didn’t have time.

 Now, her dad and her brother were gone, and the one who previously did not have time suddenly had time.